This blog is updated annually to reflect the latest OSHA regulations and penalty amounts, ensuring you have the most accurate information.

 Hazard Communications in General Industry

-OSHA requires that all chemical producers and importers evaluate and document the hazards associated with the product.
-Labels and data sheets must also accompany the chemicals when transported, and you must be current with the corresponding OSHA MSDS requirements.
+OSHA requires that all chemical producers and importers evaluate and document the workplace hazards associated with the product.
+Labels and data sheets must also accompany the chemicals when transported, and you must be current with the corresponding OSHA SDS requirements.

 Scaffolding General Requirements in Construction

 OSHA has stringent scaffolding safety requirements regarding construction site safety protocols.
 The agency requires workers to wear OSHA-compliant fall protection equipment on a scaffold.
-The company is responsible for providing the PPE.
+The company is responsible for providing the personal protective equipment.

 The final requirement is the scaffolding’s placement.
 It cannot be near power lines.
 The distance varies according to state OSHA safety laws.

-Fines are not used to fund OSHA and its operating expenses directly.
-Instead, collected fines go to the U.S. Treasury’s general fund.
+OSHA fines are not used to fund OSHA directly.
+Instead, the fines collected for non-compliance with federal law are directed to the U.S. Treasury’s general fund.

-No deductions may be taken regarding any fines or penalties paid to the government for violating any law.
+No, fines or penalties paid to the government for violating any law, including OSHA standards, are not tax-deductible.

 Contact our team today to schedule a consultation or safety training in Houston.